 Our Customs Candles

 When I set out to make the most perfect candle the world had ever seen I came upon coco apricot creme wax.
 It is stunning, luxurious, and is unmatched in beauty when you see it in glass.
 I chose and designed opulent signature scents.
-I sourced beautiful vessels, multiple candle enhancers, elegant custom fit packaging, and the perfect wicks….and then…..the pandemic struck again, and global importing slowed to a crawl.
+I sourced beautiful vessels, crystals, candle safe glitter, elegant custom fit packaging, and the perfect wicks….and then…..the pandemic struck again, and global importing slowed to a crawl.
 I could not import quality vessels in high enough quantity from anywhere.

 Because my elegant (and expensive packaging) was custom made for my vessels, there was no option to begin mass production of candles, and so for almost a year I focused my efforts on candle supplies and carried only a limited supply of candle jars.